 \section{Introduction}

 Quantum computers have been shown to have the potential to speed up the solution of optimization problems.
 At the same time, only a small number of algorithmic primitives are known that provide broadly applicable speedups.
-These include amplitude amplification~\cite{quant-ph/9607014,2210.03210} and quantum walks more generally,~\cite{Somma2008,Wocjan2008} as well as the recently introduced short path algorithm.\cite{Hastings2018,2212.01513}
+These include amplitude amplification~\cite{quant-ph/9607014}, quantum walks~\cite{montanaro2018quantum,montanaro2020quantum,2210.03210} and quantum Markov Chain algorithms~\cite{Somma2008,Wocjan2008}, as well as the recently introduced short path algorithm~\cite{Hastings2018,2212.01513}.

 The dearth of provable speedups in quantum optimization motivates the development of heuristics.
-A leading candidate for demonstrating a heuristic speedup in quantum optimization is the quantum approximate optimization algorithm (QAOA).\cite{Hogg2000,farhi2014quantum} QAOA uses two operators applied in alternation $p$ times to prepare a quantum state such that, upon measuring it, a high-quality solution to the problem is obtained with high probability.
+A leading candidate for demonstrating a heuristic speedup in quantum optimization is the quantum approximate optimization algorithm (QAOA)~\cite{Hogg2000,farhi2014quantum}.
+QAOA uses two operators applied in alternation $p$ times to prepare a quantum state such that, upon measuring it, a high-quality solution to the problem is obtained with high probability.
 A pair of such operators is commonly referred to as one QAOA ``layer.''
 The state is evolved with a diagonal Hamiltonian encoding the optimization problem by the first operator and with a non-diagonal transverse-field Hamiltonian by the second operator.
 In this work, we consider the evolution times to be hyperparameters that are set by using a fixed, predetermined rule, analogously to the choice of a schedule in simulated annealing.

-While QAOA has been studied extensively,~\cite{zhou2020quantum,lipics.tqc.2022.7,2208.06909,Sureshbabu2023} little is known about its potential to provide a scaling advantage over classical solvers.
-A recent numerical study~\cite{2208.06909} of random $k$-SAT with $N\leq 20$ variables has shown that the time-to-solution (TTS) of QAOA with fixed parameters and constant depth grows as $1.23^N$.
-When QAOA is combined with amplitude amplification, the quantum TTS grows as $1.11^N$,\cite{2208.06909} whereas the best classical heuristic has TTS that grows as $1.25^N$.\cite{2208.06909} Our work is motivated by this preliminary numerical evidence on small instances, which indicates that QAOA may potentially scale better than classical solvers when executed on an idealized quantum computer.
+While QAOA has been studied extensively~\cite{zhou2020quantum,lipics.tqc.2022.7,2208.06909,Sureshbabu2023}, little is known about its potential to provide a scaling advantage over classical solvers.
+A recent numerical study~\cite{2208.06909} of random 8-SAT with $N\leq 20$ variables has shown that the time-to-solution (TTS) of QAOA with fixed parameters and constant depth grows as $1.23^N$.
+When QAOA is combined with amplitude amplification, the quantum TTS grows as $1.11^N$~\cite{2208.06909}, whereas the best classical heuristic has TTS that grows as $1.25^N$~\cite{2208.06909}.
+Our work is motivated by this preliminary numerical evidence on small instances, which indicates that QAOA may potentially scale better than classical solvers when executed on an idealized quantum computer.